Helena Chum — Research Fellow

 - Panel member on the Committee for U.S.-Chinese Cooperation on Electricity from Renewable Resources (2009-2010).
 Report generated by the binational committee.

-- Biofuels, bioenergy, and sustainability implementation activities since 2007 for DOE/NREL as part of the Bilateral U.S.-Brazil R&D activities of the Memorandum of Understanding (MOU) to Advance Cooperation in Biofuels; the bilateral MOU includes collaboration on the sustainability of biofuels.
+- Biofuels, bioenergy, and sustainability implementation activities since 2007 for DOE/NREL as part of the Bilateral U.S.-Brazil R&D activities of the Memorandum of Understanding (MOU) to Advance Cooperation in Biofuels; the bilateral MOU includes collaboration on the sustainability of biofuels, benchmarks of the U.S. and Brazilian ethanol industries.
+Collaborative R&D on coprocessing of biomass pyrolysis oils in petroleum refineries FCC units with Petrobras also under the Strategic Energy Dialogue.

 - Technical contributor to the Global Bioenergy Partnership, GHG and Sustainability Task Forces.

-- Identification of gaps and opportunities for intergovernmental collaboration in biomass and hydrogen R&D.
+- Technical contributor to the International Energy Agency Bioenergy, through activities in various tasks, addressing climate change, sustainability certification of bioenergy and biomass, and integrated systems.
+Identification of gaps and opportunities for intergovernmental collaboration in biomass and hydrogen R&D.

 - Development of methodologies to address technological issues in technology transfer (including contributing author participation in IPCC report).